Updated: September 3, 2024

 Even after you see them you cannot see their distinct features without the help of a magnifier.

+In fact – bed bugs are always mistaken for similar insects, especially their cousins the bat bug.
 For this reason, you should be cautious when attempting DIY methods for bed bug removal.
 Be sure to only use proven methodology, with products that are deemed safe for indoor use.

 Bed Bug Size Comparison